 The rate at which mileage reimbursement is paid varies.
-Per the Labor Code, "it is dependent upon the mileage rate adopted by the Director of the Department of Personnel Administration pursuant to Section 19820 of the Government Code, whichever is higher, plus any bridge tolls.
-The mileage and tolls shall be paid to the employee at the time he or she is given notification of the time and place of the examination."
+Per the Labor Code, "it is dependent upon the mileage rate adopted by the Director of the Department of Personnel Administration pursuant to Section 19820 of the Government Code, whichever is higher, plus any bridge tolls."

 As you can see by the following chart, the reimbursement rate from July of 2006 to the present has constantly changed.

 |July 1, 2006 to December 31, 2006||$.445/mile|